evhub/coconut/DOCS.md

 (. <op> <arg>)
 (<arg> <op> .)
 ```
-where `<op>` is the operator function and `<arg>` is any atomic expression (i.e. no other operators).
+where `<op>` is the operator function and `<arg>` is any expression.
 Note that, as with operator functions themselves, the parentheses are necessary for this type of implicit partial application.

 ##### Example